RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 **Is keeping CentOS7 an option?**
   Not really.
 It will be end-of-life in  Jun 2024.
-  We are already seeing commercial vendors ending support for CentOS7.
+  We are already seeing commercial vendors ending support for CentOS 7.
-  The viability of CentOS7 as a functional OS will progressively diminish significantly over the next 12 months.
+  The viability of CentOS 7 as a functional OS will progressively diminish significantly over the next 12 months.

 **I really need some of the removed software, what do I do?**